alanbergland/alanbergland.github.io/_posts/2020-07-11-backyard-evolution.md

   </div>

   <div class="column is-5" markdown="1">
   Here is an example of a filled collection vial.
 Flies were collected by gently kicking a compost pile.
-There are **~50 flies in there, so multiple vials might be necessary to get the requested ~200 flies.** <br>
+There are **~50 flies in there, so multiple vials might be necessary to get the requested ~200 flies.** <br><br>
   <img src="/assets/images/BackyardEvolution/bkydevo3.png" width="150px" height="228px">
   </div>
 </div>